Constrained optimization through fixed point techniques: A convergence theorem

-We can have two main scenarios.
-Notice that the property of $g$ being regular (well-balanced for one-constraint problems, Proposition \ref{unidimensional}) implies that $G(\tilde y)\le\tilde y$, and by the first conclusion above, $G(y)\le y$ for all $y\ge\tilde y$. \begin{enumerate} \item It could happen that $G(y)<y$, for all $y>0$ (Figure 1, left picture).
-In this case, $G$ has a unique fixed point in $y=0$, and it is globally stable.
+We can now have two main scenarios.
+Because of our hypothesis on the existence of a certain positive $\overline y$ with $\overline g(\overline y)\le0$, we conclude as above that $G(y)\le y$ for all $y\ge\overline y$. \begin{enumerate} \item It could happen that $G(y)\le y$, for all $y\ge0$ (Figure 1, left picture).
+In this case, $G$ has at least one fixed point at $y=0$, and the algorithm converges to it in a neighborhood of it.
 This corresponds to the situation where the global minimizer of $f$ complies with $g\le0$, and the restriction is inactive. \item Assume there is some $y_0>0$, so that $G(y_0)>y_0$ (Figure 1, right picture).
-By the properties just written, $G$ will exactly have one fixed point in the interval $(y_0, \tilde y]$, and the iteration process will always, regardless of the starting point, converge to such a fixed point of $G$.
+By the properties just written, $G$ will have at least one fixed point in the interval $(y_0, \overline y]$, and the iteration process within this interval will always, regardless of the starting point in this same interval, converge to one such fixed point of $G$.
 In this case $\overline g$ will vanish at such fixed point, and the restriction is active. \end{enumerate} \end{proof}